University Writing Program Faculty & Staff

 April Chapman-Ludwig

 April Chapman-Ludwig has been teaching in the University Writing Program since 2007.
 During that time, she has taught writing courses centered around narrative rhetoric, women’s rhetorics, multimodal rhetorics, folklore, (auto)ethnographic studies, documentary, and transfer student experiences.
 Her current research and service center on support for transfer students.
 In that spirit, she was instrumental in piloting WRIT 1533, a course-specific for transfer students, and is a co-investigator on a six-year longitudinal study.
-She has also presented at regional and national conferences, including CCCC, NCTE, and RSA.
+She has also presented at national and international conferences including CCCC, AAC&U, RSA, and ISHR.

 Teaching Associate Professor